dylanmlilo/BCC_Projects_Dashboard_v3/README.md

 Conclusion

-Developing the Nando Construction Project Management Dashboard was an exciting and rewarding experience.
+Developing the BCC Project Management Dashboard was an exciting and rewarding experience.
 I had the opportunity to integrate a variety of technologies and create a functional product that could be adapted for use by real companies.
 Looking forward, I am excited to continue refining the project, improving its performance, and adding new features.

 Installation & Setup
 Requirements